Professor Gillian Doyle

-Gillian is also Lead Investigator on 'Converging Technologies and Windowing Strategies', a work package (2014-16) which forms part of the programme for the Centre for Creativity, Regulation, Enterprise & Technology (CREATe), the RCUK Centre for Copyright and New Business Models for the Creative Economy.
-This project investigates how the strategies deployed by television companies in order to maximise returns from their intellectual property assets are being reshaped by the transition to a more complex, multi-layered, competitive and globalized digital distribution environment.
+Gillian was Lead Investigator on 'Converging Technologies and Windowing Strategies', a work package (2014-16) which forms part of the programme for the Centre for Creativity, Regulation, Enterprise & Technology (CREATe), the RCUK Centre for Copyright and New Business Models for the Creative Economy.
+This project investigated how the strategies deployed by television companies in order to maximise returns from their intellectual property assets are being reshaped by the transition to a more complex, multi-layered, competitive and globalized digital distribution environment.

 Gillian was Principal Investigator on 'Multi-platform media and the digital challenge: Strategy, Distribution and Policy' a major research project on economic and policy aspects of digital media convergence funded by the ESRC (2012-2015).
 Gillian was also Principal Investigator on an AHRC-funded project (2012-2015) that investigated the history of the UK Film Council and analysed the policy implications of its closure for film in the digital era.